nonsonwizubo/stochastic-resource-allocation-model/README.md

 Adding more employees than this would be wasteful as it would result in losses due to uneeded labor cost with no marginal revenue gain.

+So for the purpose of graphing, I only simulated outcomes from 1 through 20 employees.

 ### 1. Staffing vs. Profitability
 *This graph shows the point of diminishing returns where labor costs begin to outweigh profit.*